Who we are

 Caroline Hammond, Facilitator

 Poet Caroline Hammond was born and grew up in Toronto.
 After reading I Capture the Castle at the age of twelve, she vowed to live one day in the United Kingdom.
-Ten years after that, she left Canada for London, where she has lived ever since, working in professional fields including Human Resources and Learning and Development.
+Ten years after that, she left Canada for London, working in professional fields including Human Resources and Learning and Development.
+In 2023 Caroline moved to Athens, which has allowed her to explore her love of Greek poetry and theatre.

 Caroline helps to facilitate the Lit Salon’s Odyssey and Oresteia studies in Agistri, Greece, where she focuses on poetic metre and modern poetry written in response to classical works.
 Caroline believes that everyone has more space in their lives for contemporary poetry than they realise.